Astrophysics Data System: Result filtering

-Search results can be filtered according to a number of criteria, including specifying a range of years such as '1945 to 1975', '2000 to the present day' or 'before 1900', and what type of journal the article appears in – non-peer reviewed articles such as conference proceedings can be excluded or specifically searched for, or specific journals can be included in or excluded from the search.
+Search results can be filtered according to a number of criteria, including specifying a range of years such as "1945 to 1975", "2000 to the present day" or "before 1900", and what type of journal the article appears in [–] non-peer-reviewed articles such as conference proceedings.
+These can be excluded or specifically searched for, or specific journals can be included in or excluded from the search.

 Search results

 Although it was conceived as a means of accessing abstracts and papers, ADS provides a substantial amount of ancillary information along with search results.
 For each abstract returned, links are provided to other papers in the database which are referenced, and which cite the paper, and a link is provided to a preprint, where one exists.
-The system also generates a link to 'also-read' articles – that is, those which have been most commonly accessed by those reading the article.
+The system also generates a link to "also-read" articles – that is, those which have been most commonly accessed by those reading the article.
 In this way, an ADS user can determine which papers are of most interest to astronomers who are interested in the subject of a given paper.

 Also returned are links to the SIMBAD and/or NASA Extragalactic Database object name databases, via which a user can quickly find out basic observational data about the objects analyzed in a paper, and find further papers on those objects.